henryk/libopenkey/README.md

   <dd>The identifiers used by authenticating parties are different for each slot and can not be correlated.
 (However, an authenticating party acting in bad faith <em>can</em> read the card unique identifier.)</dd>
 </dl>

+**Note**: Sadly, the NXP DESfire EV1 functional specification and documentation are subject to a non disclosure agreement (NDA).
+However, no DESfire operation in this framework is handled by the framework itself, all operations are done with functionality or documentation from libfreefare.
+It is the author's opinion that, given the prior publication of libfreefare and accompanying documentation, the publication of libopenkey does not violate the DESfire NDA.
+Is is also for this reason that libopenkey does not use the NXP SAM AV1 or AV2 standard key derivation mechanisms: They are not included in libfreefare and to the best of the author's knowledge still fall under the NDA.
+Instead, libopenkey uses a custom, simple HMAC-SHA256 based construction.

 ## Requirements
  * libgcrypt - For cryptographic operations and random numbers.
  * libuuid - For handling and generation of Universally Unique IDentifiers.